muffinmad/pidgin-im-gnome-shell-extension/README.md

 ###Issues
 - Messages appear unseen in Pidgin after expanding notification in message tray.
 Don't know how to set unseen state in Pidgin
 - No notifications on locked screen even if notification settings allow it.
 Because Gnome Shell disables all extensions on screen lock
-- Can't connect to Pidgin DBus events if Pidgin is not running.
-Restart Gnome Shell after launching Pidgin
 - No notifications for conversation after right-click on conversation in the message tray.
 Left-click on conversation icon in the message tray to fix.

 ###Features